3.5.5 Restructuring Global Financial Governance

 He concluded that countries would be wise to exercise some control over “foreign money”.

-Regulators, shareholders, banks and ratings agencies all failed to exert governance over the financial markets prior to the 2007-8 financial crisis (126.96.36.199).
-Agreed standards and collaborative regulation are needed – to protect but not to control.
+Regulators, shareholders, banks and ratings agencies all failed to exert governance over the financial markets prior to the 2007-8 financial crisis (188.8.131.52).
+Restructuring global financial governance is needed – to protect but not to control.
 As Friedrich Hayek pointed out, in chapter 15 of The Road to Serfdom, some regulation is essential:

 “The need is for an international political authority which, without power to direct the different people what they must do, must be able to restrain them from action which would damage others.” [p.
 172]